- Garden design

 Alice Hunter’s journey to become a wildlife photographer was born out of a passion for the natural world that began at an early age.
 Encouraged by family members, she developed an understanding of the wildlife and flora around her which enables her to capture the intimate details of her subjects.

 In addition to the wildlife that she loves, Alice also photographs landscapes from time to time and takes commissions for a wide range of subjects including pet portraits.
 She sells her images online as well as in a variety of local outlets.

 Alice contributes to the Wildscreen Exchange initiative to help conservation charities raise awareness of their causes and enjoys working alongside the Wildlife Trusts both as a photographer and writer.
-She also co-leads photographic and wildlife watching tours with Experience Nature and writes about her experiences on her blog.
-In her spare time she volunteers with the Great Fen Project to help engage visitors with the natural world.
+She also co-leads photographic and wildlife watching tours with Greentours, The Travelling Naturalist and Greenwings, and writes about her experiences on her blog.
+In her spare time she volunteers with the RSPB to organise indoor meetings and talks for the Huntingdonshire Local Group.